-Taking the above into consideration, including: current performance through COVID-19 volatility and expected future profitability as evidenced in business plans; capital adequacy and funding availability, including projections which confirm continued regulatory compliance; the potential for stress scenarios and stress testing results, the Board believes that the Company will have adequate resources in place to continue trading for the foreseeable future.
+Taking the above into consideration, including: the recent share capital issuance and expected future profitability as evidenced in business plans; capital adequacy and funding availability, including projections which confirm continued regulatory compliance; the potential for stress scenarios and stress testing results, the Board believes that the Company will have adequate resources in place to continue trading for the foreseeable future.
 As such, the financial statements have been prepared on the going concern basis.
 The Company remains of strategic importance to MUSHD and may receive future capital injections from the MUFG Group when needed (though not considered necessary).